Goovigen – heritage and heartland

 - Lake Victoria is 32 km (21 min) via Biloela Duaringa Rd and Australia’s Country Way (A3)

 - Lake Pleasant is 6.5 km (11 min) via Lake Pleasant Rd and Goovigen Connection Rd

 - Goovigen is the local Aboriginal word for Box Tree, a species of Eucalypt.

 Are there camping grounds in Goovigen?

-The Goovigen sports and recreations grounds in Stone Crescent offers great facilities, including powered and unpowered sites and hot showers for a small fee.
-Drop into the local pub for assistance.
+The Goovigen sports and recreations grounds in Stone Crescent offers great facilities, including powered and unpowered sites and hot showers for a small fee (honesty box system).

 - Lake Pleasant